Nigel Romick: Professional career

 Romick re-signed with the Redblacks to a one-year contract extension on January 15, 2019.
 The Redblacks struggled in 2019 in a three-win season, but Romick recorded a career-high eight defensive tackles to go along with 17 special teams tackles.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.

 Romick was featured more on defense in 2021 and recorded his first career sack on October 11, 2021, when he brought down Montreal Alouettes quarterback, Vernon Adams.
 He finished the year having played in 10 regular season games and had three defensive tackles, 12 special teams tackles, and one sack.

 In 2022, Romick began the season on the injured list, sitting out the first five games, but returned to play in the next nine where he recorded one defensive tackle and seven special teams tackles.
 His ninth and last game of the 2022 season, against the Montreal Alouettes in the Thanksgiving Day Classic, was the 100th of his career.
 In the first game of the 2023 season, on June 10, 2023, also against the Alouettes, Romick recorded his 100th career special teams tackle in his 101st game played.
 He finished the year having played in 16 games where he had two defensive tackles and eight special teams tackles.
 He signed a one-year contract extension with the team on January 11, 2024.

 Romick played in 12 regular season games in 2024, while sitting out six due to injury, where he recorded six special teams tackles.
 He also played in the team's East Semi-Final loss to the Toronto Argonauts.
 After becoming a free agent in the following offseason, Romick re-signed with the Redblacks to a one-year contract.
+He missed the entire 2025 season due to injury.
+He became a free agent upon the expiry of his contract on February 10, 2026.

 Personal life

-Romick and his wife, Melissa Lamb, have one son, Luca, and one daughter, Lola.
+Romick and his girlfriend, Melissa Lamb, have one son, Luca, and one daughter, Lola.
 Romick volunteered as a firefighter in 2020 and plans on pursuing a career in firefighting after his football career is finished.